Dinner: Dinner will be a buffet at the Railyard Restaurant

 Afternoon: Your ride behind a geared Shay steam engine will take you up 11 miles of track.
 Experience the train using two switchbacks as it climbs the steepest parts of the track.
 Enjoy panoramic views of pastoral farms, mountain gorges, and the ghost town of Spruce, once one of the highest elevation towns in the east.
 At an elevation of 4,842 feet at the top of Bald Knob, you will have a stunning view of the Greenback Telescope and two states.
 A stop at Whittaker Station on the trip down the mountain allows you to investigate exhibits illustrating several pieces of equipment used in railroad logging operations.

-Dinner: Enjoy a buffet dinner at the Last Run Restaurant at Cass Scenic Railroad State Park
+Dinner: Enjoy a buffet dinner by the Last Run Restaurant at the Cass Community Center in Cass Scenic Railroad State Park.

 Evening: Ride the coach bus back to Elkins.